-The Northwest Sabalan Geothermal Project is located in the northwestern portion of the Sabalan volcano, a very large trachyandesitic stratovolcano in the province of Ardebil in the northwest of Iran (Figure 1).
-The area has been previously referred to as the Meshkin Shahr geothermal prospect (Bogie et al., 2000).
-The project area is within a valley, which on satellite and aerial photograph imagery can be seen to be a major structural zone.
+The Northwest Sabalan Geothermal Project or Meshkin Shahr geothermal prospect (Bogie et al., 2000) is located in the northwestern portion of the Sabalan volcano, a very large trachyandesitic stratovolcano in the province of Ardebil in the northwest of Iran (Figure 1).
+The project area is within a valley with 736000mE-741000mE and 4236000mN-4243000mN position, which on satellite and aerial photograph imagery can be seen to be a major structural zone.
 Warm and hot springs with neutral Cl-SO4, acid Cl-SO4 and acid SO4 chemistries are found within the valley (Bogie et al., 2000).
-These plot in the immature area of the Giggenbach (1992) Na-K-Mg plot giving geothermometry temperatures of approximately 150°C. One of these, the Gheynarge spring (Figure 2), has a Cl concentration of 1800 mg/kg.
+These plot in the immature area of the Giggenbach (1992) Na-K-Mg plot giving geothermometry temperatures of approximately 150°C. One of these, the Gheynnarge spring (Figure 2), has a Cl concentration of 1800 mg/kg.
 Tritium analyses of this spring water indicate no recent interaction with the atmosphere.

-An MT survey (Bromley et al. 2000) established the existence of a very large zone of low resistivity ($\approx 70 \text{ km}^2$) in the project area.
-Satellite imagery interpretation identified a large area ($\approx 10 \text{ km}^2$) of surficial hydrothermal alteration in lower elevation parts of the project area, with much of the low resistivity area in the valley covered by Quaternary terrace deposits.
+An MT survey (Bromley et al. 2000) established the existence of a very large zone of low resistivity (≈ 70 km2) in the project area.
+Satellite imagery interpretation identified a large area (≈ 10 km2) of surficial hydrothermal alteration in lower elevation parts of the project area, with much of the low resistivity area in the valley covered by Quaternary terrace deposits.
 The presence of surficial hydrothermal alteration was confirmed by fieldwork.
-XRD analyses of this alteration reveals the presence of interlayered illite-smectite clays (which are conductive and will have formed at depth) indicating that at least some of the alteration and the resistivity anomaly is relict.
+XRD analyses of this alteration reveals the presence of interlayered illitesmectite clays (which are conductive and will have formed at depth) indicating that at least some of the alteration and the resistivity anomaly is relict.
 At higher elevations unaltered rocks cover the zone of low resistivity.
 To define a target area for drilling an area of very low resistivity ($< 4 \Omega\text{m}$) associated with the thermal features was initially selected.
 The early interpretation of the MT work (Bromley et al. 2000) shows low resistivities persisting to depth.
 However, once the relatively shallow occurrence of the conductive smectitic clays was established from the wells the MT data was reinterpreted in terms of the elevation of the base of the conductor.
 A conductive zone increasing in elevation to the south can be partially distinguished from the much larger and deeper resistivity anomaly to the west.
 This new interpretation is indicative of the current system's upflow occurring south of the drilled wells (Talebi et al., 2005).

-Exposed at the surface in the valley are altered Pliocene volcanics, an unaltered Pleistocene trachydacite dome (Ar-Ar dated at 0.9 Ma) and Quaternary terrace deposits (Bogie et al., 2000).
+Exposed at the surface in the valley are altered Pliocene volcanics, an unaltered Pleistocene trachydacite dome (Ar- Ar dated at 0.9 Ma) and Quaternary terrace deposits (Bogie et al., 2000).